 In the words of Dr. Cornel West, the movement in the streets right now can be understood as “Hope in the form of motion.”

-The Masters of Fine Art in Interdisciplinary Art Program at Sierra Nevada University defines itself as a locus for creative problem solving, with an emphasis on community.
+The Masters of Fine Art in Interdisciplinary Art Program defines itself as a locus for creative problem solving, with an emphasis on community.
 The experience and exploration of embodied place is central, encouraging students’ intricate relationship with their environment both here in the Tahoe Basin and within their home communities.
 Embodied place or space can be understood as the location where human experience and consciousness take on material and spatial form.

 We support the work of emerging artists who are creating areas of opportunity, both inside communities and within an individual’s understanding of the world.
 We encourage artistic research into and exploration of subject, place, material, environment, and climate – both literal and cultural.
 We support students as they challenge preconceived notions about visual culture, borders, and how spaces are delineated.
 Through an interdisciplinary approach to art-making, the program considers how we engage the material and social worlds of our respective environments, from personal, to political, to planetary.

-The MFA-IA program at SNU offers an alternative to a traditional MFA program, in both structure and philosophy.
+The MFA-IA program offers an alternative to a traditional MFA program, in both structure and philosophy.
 The academic and artistic ecosystem is defined by a shared environment, both physical and virtual.
 This environment is created by design to engage a more conscious set of conversations and research-based projects.
 The program prioritizes the cultivation of a safe space for participants of all backgrounds and identities.
 The MFA-IA program recognizes the power of language and the dignity and respect that should be afforded to all individuals.